remla2024-team14/operation/SUBMISSION.md

 - Model-training: https://github.com/remla2024-team14/model-training/tree/a4

 Notes:
-- All subtasks have been implemented
 - The folder and file names under the `/tests` directory indicate the ML Testing category e.g. Feature and Data, Model Development, ML Infrastructure, Monitoring
 - Our README (section "PyTest for ML Testing") explains our test setup and display our obtained results + adequacy metrics
+  - Currently, we have line coverage as adequacy metric but are planning on adding more

 ## A3: Operate a Webapp